ckeditor/ckeditor4/API-CHANGES.md

 ---

-The "additional CSS" feature provided by `CKEDITOR.editor::addCss` is now moved to a global `CKEDITOR.addCss`, with specified style rules applies **document wide**.
+The "additional CSS" feature provided by `CKEDITOR.editor#addCss` is now moved to a global `CKEDITOR.addCss`, with specified style rules applies **document wide**.

 Thus the proper way for a plugin to style it's editable content is to call `CKEDITOR.addCss`